 Adoption and timeline of the e-invoicing mandate

-The Growth Opportunities Act, which includes mandatory invoicing between businesses, was passed by the German Bundestag on November 17, 2023.
-After several amendments and a revision by the Federal Council's mediation committee on February 21, 2024, the law received final approval from the Federal Council on March 22, 2024.
-The mandate is now confirmed, and implementation is on track according to the planned schedule:
+The Growth Opportunities Act (Wachstumschancengesetz), which includes mandatory invoicing between companies, was passed by the German Bundestag on 17 November 2023.
+After several amendments and a revision in the Federal Council's Mediation Committee on 21 February 2024, the law received the final approval of the Federal Council on 22 March 2024.
+The mandate was thus adopted, and implementation according to the planned schedule was secured:

-- Starting January 1, 2025, all businesses must be able to receive electronic invoices (commonly referred to as e-invoices) in the EN16931 format.
-Buyer consent is no longer required for sending electronic invoices.
+- Since 1 January 2025, all companies must be able to receive electronic invoices (e-invoices for short) in the EN16931 format.
+The buyer's consent is no longer required to send electronic invoices.

 - Until December 31, 2026: Paper invoices and non-EN16931-compliant e-invoices can still be used, but only with the consent of the recipient.